RoboJackets/robocup-software/soccer/doc/Gameplay.md

 ### Create a subclass of Play

-Copy the ExamplePlay class (both hpp and cpp files) with your new play class name.
+Copy the Gameplay::Plays::ExamplePlay class (both hpp and cpp files) with your new play class name.
 Change all occurrences of ExamplePlay.

 Play classes go in `soccer/gameplay/plays`, and demo-only plays should go in `soccer/gameplay/plays/demo_plays`.